ManhTi3012/SPINE/README.md

 - Soft Start: Integrated Precharge circuit to prevent inrush current spikes during startup.

-- Sensing: Real-time current sensing on outputs.
+- Sensing: Real-time current and voltage sensing on outputs.

 - Fault Propagation:

   - Local: Can autonomously cut power upon detecting over-current events.

-  - Global: A "Critical Fault" in one Vertebra triggers a system-wide shutdown protocol to protect the rest of the hardware.
+  - Global: A "Critical Fault" in one Vertebra triggers a system-wide shutdown to protect the rest of the hardware.

 ## 3. Disc (Brake Chopper)
 A purely hardware-based protection module.